gosiacodes/React-Vision-Test-App/README.md

 At the end comes the result.
 You can repeat test if you want.

+Application has two language versions: English and Swedish, which changes with help of Redux.

 ****************************************************************

 ## Getting Started with Create React App